Bergstrom Chair in Applied Developmental Science

 Kareem Khubchandani is a Mellon Bridge Assistant Professor, Department of Theatre, Dance, and Performance Studies and Program in Women’s, Gender, and Sexuality Studies.
 His research, performance, and teaching interests include dance studies, queer nightlife, South Asian diaspora, global queer politics, performance ethnography, critical race studies, and drag.
 Khubchandani has published in Scholar and Feminist Online, Transgender Studies Quarterly, Journal of Asian American Studies, The Velvet Light Trap, Theater Topics, Theatre Journal, The Wiley Blackwell Encyclopedia of Gender and Sexuality Studies, and Queer Dance.
 His book Ishtyle: Accenting Gay Indian Nightlife is under contract with University of Michigan Press’ Triangulation Series.
 He’s also working on co-editing a volume on queer nightlife.
 He received his Ph.D. in performance studies from Northwestern University.

-Riccardo Strobino is a Mellon Bridge Assistant Professor, Department of Classics and Department of Philosophy.
+Riccardo Strobino is a Mellon Bridge Assistant Professor, Department of Classical Studies and Department of Philosophy.
 Strobino’s research concentrates on two areas: medieval philosophy in the Latin West and Arabic philosophy, both in connection with their ancient Greek philosophical background.
 His book Avicenna’s Book of Demonstration: Logic, Metaphysics, Epistemology, is under contract with the University of California Press.
 He is also the editor on a collection of essays on the logic and metaphysics of relations in medieval thought which will be submitted for publication in 2019.
 He received his Ph.D. in philosophy from Scuola Normale Superiore in Pisa, Italy.

 Gunnar Myrdal Assistant Professorship in Economics